xuthus83/pigallery2/docker/README.md

 # PiGallery2 docker installation [![Docker build](https://github.com/bpatrik/pigallery2/workflows/docker-buildx/badge.svg)](https://github.com/bpatrik/pigallery2/actions)

-## NOTE: docker tag `latest` does not work currently use its alias: `latest-debian-buster` instead until it gets fixed.
+## NOTE: alpine does not support armV7 (like Rapsberry Pi) temporary.
+See https://github.com/bpatrik/pigallery2/issues/295#issuecomment-1032569180

 You can use [docker](https://docs.docker.com/install/) to run PiGallery2.
 See all available docker tags [here](https://hub.docker.com/r/bpatrik/pigallery2/tags/). available tags:
- - `v*` (stable): built from the a release with the same version name.
+ - `v*` (stable): built from the release with the same version name.
  - `latest` (stable): same as the latest `v*`, built with debian buster
  - `nightly` : built from the current state of `master`.
 This might break from time to time.